Generative AI Enables Structural Brain Network Construction from fMRI via Symmetric Diffusion Learning: Introduction

 Generative Adversarial Networks (GANs)\cite{goodfellow2020generative} offer a compelling advantage in medical image computing due to their ability to effectively learn distribution-consistent features \cite{yu2022morphological,you2022fine,wang2022brain}.
-The cross-modal prediction computing allows researchers and healthcare professionals to leverage existing datasets from various modalities, enhancing data utilization and reducing the need for laborious and expensive data collection for each modality separately\cite{cai2019towards,hu2020brain,hu2021bidirectional}.
+The cross-modal prediction computing allows researchers and healthcare professionals to leverage existing datasets from various modalities, enhancing data utilization and reducing the need for laborious and expensive data collection for each modality separately\cite{cai2019towards,hu2021bidirectional}.
 To predict SC from brain fMRI in one stage, the GAN-based model remains suitable and effective.
 The optimized generator maps the fMRI into structural connectivity in an end-to-end manner when the discriminator fails to distinguish the connectivity distribution.
 However, the challenge of instability and mode collapse during adversarial training still needs to be fully addressed.
-Meanwhile, denoising diffusion probabilistic models (DDPM)\cite{ho2020denoising,nichol2021improved} have gained considerable attention in machine learning and demonstrated promising performance in image generation\cite{xie2022measurement,ozdenizci2023restoring}.
-DDPM utilizes a diffusion process to model the data distribution, gradually transforming Gaussian noise into a clean sample through a lot of successive steps.
+Meanwhile, denoising diffusion probabilistic models (DDPM)\cite{ho2020denoising,nichol2021improved} have gained considerable attention in machine learning and demonstrated promising performance in image generation\cite{zong2024new}.
+DDPM utilizes a diffusion process to model the data distribution, gradually transforming Gaussian noise into a clean sample through a lot of successive steps\cite{zuo2025spatiotemporal,zuo2025brain}.
+Recent works\cite{wang2025generative,yao2025catd} of cross-modal imaging data generation have designed the DDPM-related model to achieve good results.
 The main advantage is the high quality and diversity of generation performance, which can address the problems of mode collapse and training instability in GAN-based models.
 But thousands of denoising steps result in low efficiency in generating samples.
-Therefore, combing GAN and DDPM is an alternative way to efficiently generate samples with high quality and diversity.
+Therefore, combining GAN and DDPM is an alternative way to efficiently generate samples with high quality and diversity.